ByAnthony/covid_stories/README.md

 ```
 pip3 install psycopg2
 ```
-- Clone/download the project and navigate to that directory in your terminal client
+- Clone/download the project and navigate to that directory in your terminal client;
 - Create the database:
 ```
 createdb covid_stories